Homosexuality

 ?

-LGBT employment discrimination in Mexico is varies by region.
+LGBT employment discrimination in Mexico is sexual orientation only.

 Current status